bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

 ### Let's write some code ###

 Okay, let's shift gears now...
-We've talked a lot about how to declare classes, but it many not make any sense until you start writing some code.
+We've talked a lot about how to declare classes, but it may not make any sense until you start writing some code.

 So let's start looking at some code to see if we can make these ideas make more sense...